sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-iam-assume-role/fire-configuration.rst

 Fire Configurations for Assuming Role
 ==============

-Since the IAM AssumeRole was successfully set up in the previous steps, we are now ready to configure it in Fire Insights.
+Since the IAM AssumeRole was successfully set up in the previous steps, we are now ready to configure it in Sparkflows.
 Follow the steps below to complete the configuration.

-Step 1 : Login to Fire Insights
+Step 1 : Login to Sparkflows
 ----------------------
 #.
-Go to the Fire Insights login page.
+Go to the Sparkflows login page.

 #.
 Enter your **credentials**, then click **Login**.
 You will be directed to the **Fire Dashboard**, as shown below.